 With every person, you call, talk too, chat with you want to make them feel as if you are personally inviting them to be a part of your fantastic experience.

 You want your customers to be intrigued and ask you questions like how many years have you been doing this?
 How did you get into the styling business?
 You want to build a meaningful relationship with every client this will produce an excellent reputation with your brand and want to keep on coming back even after your pop-up shop is long gone.

 On the plus side just merely listening to customers comments or getting their honest feedback will help you out with perfecting your brand.
 Be sure to ask open-ended questions to every client that comes your way things like what can you do better?

 What stands out about your pop-up shop that makes it different than others.
-Try having customers tick off a survey once they leave, that way they can be brutally honest about their real thoughts and opinions about your store.
+Try having customers tick off a survey once they leave.

 If you want to go the extra mile and leave a long-lasting impression that is sure to make someone return, give out exclusive coupons or discounts for anyone who took the time to come to your shop or get a hairstyle from you.
 These incentives make customers feel appreciated, and they will want to support your business even more in the future.

 If you can think of any creative way to make your clients happy and want to return then do it, this will only guarantee more revenue and a higher chance of building and creating a tremendous buzz on your business.

 Are You Ready for Your First Pop-Up Shop New Stylists?